How can architecture firms benefit from a time tracking system?

 Recurring tasks are an integral part of efficient time tracking.
 If your team members have to create a new task for each activity, navigating the tracking platform can turn out to be very cumbersome.
 It is equally cumbersome to go through the entirety of logs just to find a single piece of information.

 Creating recurring tasks that can be logged in a couple of clicks is a feature you should be looking for when choosing the best platform for your architecture firm.
 This is especially true when it comes to smaller repetitive tasks.

 Billable rate management

-Determining the realistic billable rate is the cornerstone of any business striving to grow.
-Determining the expected (planned) billable rate for each client is also important, as you will be able to compare it to the realistic billable rate and see whether you’re making the progress you are planning or not, and how different these two values are.
+Determining the realistic billing rate is the cornerstone of any business striving to grow.
+Determining the expected (planned) billing rate for each client is also important, as you will be able to compare it to the realistic billing rate and see whether you’re making the progress you are planning or not, and how different these two values are.

 When an architect tracks their time while working on a project, they should be able to account for their default billable rate automatically through the time tracking software.
 Another option is to allow each employee to enter their rate manually, or use a billable hours chart to save time and focus on their work process.

 After the project is complete and charged for, the managers can determine the realistic billable rate by dividing the total revenue of a project by real hours spent on the project by the employee.
 Then they can compare the sum with the planned profit and determine whether the company should make some adjustments to the fees on similar projects.